Mundri West County, Western Equatoria State

 INFRASTRUCTURE AND SERVICES

 The county’s headquarters is located in Mundri town in Mundri Payam.
-The county HQ also hosts a large market at the intersection of roads to Rumbek, Yambio and Juba, that serves much of the state.
-The spread of the civil war to Mundri West from 2016 led to continued clashes in the county which destroyed much of the county’s infrastructure and services, including schools, healthcare facilities and water sources.
-Insecurity in the area has impacted trade and transportation routes which pass through the county, leading to unpredictable closures of the main trading roads, thereby limiting the ability to maintain and rehabilitate the critical infrastructure and services that the county’s residents rely on.
+The county headquarters also hosts a large market at the intersection of roads to Rumbek, Yambio and Juba, that serves much of the state.
+The spread of the national conflict to Mundri West from 2015 led to continued clashes in the area which destroyed much of the county’s infrastructure and services, including schools, healthcare facilities and water sources.
+Insecurity has also impacted trade and transportation routes which pass through the county, leading to unpredictable closures of the main trading roads, thereby limiting the ability to maintain and rehabilitate the critical infrastructure and services that the county’s residents rely on.

 Mundri West County was reported to have twenty-three (23) health facilities, nineteen (19) of which were reported to be functional.
 Among them are seventeen (17) PHCUs and two (2) PHCCs in 2022.
 This means that there were an estimated 5.13 PHCUs per 15,000 people and 2.01 PHCCs per 50,000 people according to the WHO, which ranks Mundri West as among the ten counties with the highest ratios of PHCUs/person in South Sudan.
 No hospitals were reported in Mundri West County.